steven-liou/console-puts/README.md

     "this is line 2"
     ```

-  - if you type `3cpip`, it will become
+  - if you type `3cpip` to select a print option, it will become

     ```vim
     print "this is line 1"